mark/Bloxley-Tutorials/2 - Tilox/tutorial.md

 In Tilox, you have player characters that can either (a) move from one square to an adjacent square, or (b) jump over an adjacent square to land on the next square over.
 When a character leaves a square, that square disappears.
 When there's only one square left, you win--but if you jump off into nothingness, you lose.

 You can see our implementation below.
 The arrow keys will move the character, and holding down Shift while hitting the arrow keys will cause the character to jump.
 Like with Sokoban, Delete will undo and Shift+Delete will reset the board.
-Also, Space will switch between characters; none of the original levels include that feature, but it's pretty easy to do with Bloxley, so we'll include it a bit later.

 <object width="256" height="256">
   <param name="movie" value="flash/tilox.swf"></param>